Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Agustus 2025 22.27.39 UTC
+- WIB: Jumat, 22 Agustus 2025 23.34.00 UTC
-- WITA: Jumat, 22 Agustus 2025 23.27.39 UTC
+- WITA: Sabtu, 23 Agustus 2025 00.34.00 UTC
-- WIT: Sabtu, 23 Agustus 2025 00.27.39 UTC
+- WIT: Sabtu, 23 Agustus 2025 01.34.00 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

 Kategori: motivational